roy845/FactoryManagement/client/README.md

 - The selected shift will be highlighted.
 - Click the "ADD" button to allocate the selected shift to the employee.

+## Canceling the Updation of an Employee

+1. On the "Update Employee" page, click the "Cancel" button at the bottom.
+2. This will navigate you back to the "Home/Employee Table" page without update the employee.

 <img src = "https://imgtr.ee/images/2023/06/13/Qh9mB.png" width="800" height="400">

 ## New Employee Page